 "You’re less apt to be enemies if you start getting to know each other," O’Donnell said.

 Great Barrington will host the Pakistani officials from May 21-31.
-O’Donnell said it’s a short time, but local officials will try to give them a flavor of life here through a mix of structured events and free
+O’Donnell said it’s a short time, but local officials will try to give them a flavor of life here through a mix of structured events and free time.

 Town officials intend to take the Pakistanis on tours of Fairview Hospital and various town facilities, including the police station, libraries and public works buildings.